qmetry/qaf-perfecto-support/README.md

 Properties:

  name             | posible value       | description
  -----------------|---------------------|--------------
- perfecto.default.driver.listener|`true`/`false`|enable or desable default driver listner (default is `true`}
+ project.name| your project name| project name to set in reportium default is xml suite name project.ver| version of the project| project version to set in reportium, default is 1.0 JOB_NAME|CI job name|to set in reportium BUILD_NUMBER|CI build number|build number to set in reportium perfecto.default.driver.listener|`true`/`false`|enable or desable default driver listner (default is `true`}
  driver.pluginType | `eclipse` or `intellij` | set this property appropriate value to use device opened in IDE.
 Will work only if driver listener is enabled and provided same device id in capability